On fundamental results for pushable homomorphisms of oriented graphs: Abstract

+In this article, we characterize push equivalent orientations of graphs using cycles through presenting the oriented analogue of the well-known Zaslavsky's Lemma from the theory of signed graphs.
+We then apply our result to show that the problem of determining whether two given orientations of a graph are push equivalent or not can be solved in polynomial time, to count the number of non-push equivalent orientations of a graph, and to provide a canonical definition of pushable homomorphism.

-$\bullet$ We build a one-to-one correspondence between the equivalence classes of oriented and signed bipartite graphs.
-Thus, it is possible to translate a number of important results directly from the theory of signed graphs to oriented graphs.
+We also provide an one-to-one correspondence between oriented and signed bipartite graphs which commutes with pushable (resp., switchable) homomorphisms.
+In terms of category theory, we prove a categorical isomorphism between the categories of bipartite oriented and signed graphs (where morphisms are pushable and switchable homomorphisms, respectively).
+Moroever, we apply our correspondence to translate a number of important results directly from the theory of signed graphs to oriented graphs.
 In particular, we show that pushable homomorphisms of bipartite graphs capture the entire theory of graph coloring as a subcase.

-$\bullet$ Given a graph $G$, we build a gadget oriented graph $\overrightarrow{G}^{(k)}$ which admits a pushable homomorphism to a directed odd cycle of length $(2k+1)$ if and only if $G$ admits a $(2k+1)$-coloring.
-We also show that it is NP-complete to determine whether an oriented (sparse) graph admits a pushable homomorphism to a directed odd cycle or not.